pran-7-5/eco_style/README.md

 Ghee (A2 milk not A1, A1 is GMO cow whereas, A2 is unaltered species)(ghee = butter - fat), Butter (A2 milk based)(unsalted), Dahi(greek yogurt) (sour not sweet)

 ** Paneer, raw milk should be avoided
-** Sunflower, safflower, olive, avocado, rapeseed, palm, vegetable oil should be avoided (expensive slow poisions)
+** Sunflower, safflower, olive, avocado, rapeseed, palm, vegetable oil should be avoided (expensive slow poisons)

 fruits